Lefse, whole, rolled and cut

 Yes

 Now mostly an industrial product in Norway, Norwegians in North America carry on the tradition of making Lefse at home.
-It does require some special tools, see Gallery.
+It does require some practice, and some special tools, see Gallery.

 1-1/2